 - In the summer of 2015, Oregon passed its first dyslexia legislation.
 HB 2412 and SB 612

 - As a result of the above legislation, ODE has a dyslexia webpage, hired a Dyslexia Specialist to oversee the implementation of the bills, and ODE has formed the Oregon Dyslexia Advisory Council.
+Check out our legislative pages for more details.
 Change is happening!

 - Special Education: A Guide for Parents & Advocates – Disability Rights Oregon and FACTOregon

 - Section 504 Handbook – Oregon Department of Education

 - Questions Parents and Educators Can Ask to Start Conversations About Using Terms Like Learning Disabilities, Dyslexia, Dyscalculia, and Dysgraphia